miktex-mf — METAFONT, a language for font and logo design

 precompiled macros, and font generation in particular requires the

 support of several macro files.
-METAFONT looks at its command line
+This version of METAFONT looks at

-to see what name it was called under.
-Both inimf and virmf are
+its command line to see what name it was called under.
+Both inimf

-linked to the miktex-mf executable.
-When called as inimf (or when
+and virmf are links to the miktex-mf executable.
+When called as

-name, METAFONT will use that name as the name of the base to use.
+METAFONT will use that name as the name of the base to use.
+For

-For example, when called as miktex-mf the mf base is used, which is
+example, when called as miktex-mf the mf base is

 The commands given on the command line to the METAFONT program